LegeDoos/Duppic/README.md

 # Duppic
-Find duplicate pictores in your pictures folders.
+Find duplicate pictures in your pictures folders.